ScottHamper/Cookies/README.md

 #### Arguments:
 *key*: A string value of the cookie key to set
-*value*: Any type that can be encoded in a JSON string (via JSON.stringify())
+*value*: Any type that can be encoded in a JSON string (via `JSON.stringify`)
 *options*: An object containing additional parameters about the cookie (discussed below)

 #### Returns:
-The 'Cookies' object is returned to support chaining.
+The `Cookies` object is returned to support chaining.

 #### The 'options' Object:
 *path*: A string value of the path of the cookie
 *domain*: A string value of the domain of the cookie
-*expires*: A number (of seconds), a date parsable string, or a Date object of when the cookie will expire
+*expires*: A number (of seconds), a date parsable string, or a `Date` object of when the cookie will expire
 *secure*: A boolean value of whether or not the cookie should only be available over SSL

 If any property is left undefined, the browser's default value will be used instead.
-A default value for any property may be set in the 'Cookies.defaults' object.
+A default value for any property may be set in the `Cookies.defaults` object.

 **Why use 'expires' instead of 'max-age' (or why not both)?**
 Internet Explorer 6 - 8 do not support 'max-age', so Cookies.js always uses 'expires' internally.
-However, Cookies.js simplifies things by allowing the 'expires' property in the 'options' object to be used in the same way as 'max-age' (by setting 'expires' to the number of seconds the cookie should exist for).
+However, Cookies.js simplifies things by allowing the `options.expires` property to be used in the same way as 'max-age' (by setting `options.expires` to the number of seconds the cookie should exist for).

 #### Example usage:
     // Setting values of various data types